Thursday 27 February

 Plenary Session II - "Global vs. Local - or even Glocal?
 The future of cultural and educational offering in Europe"

 With Daniel Broncano (Música en Segura Festival, Tenerife Symphony Orchestra) and Maria Martínez Iturriaga (Senior Vice President Berklee Global, Berklee College of Music).
-Moderated by Jere Laukkanen (PJP WG Chairman, Metropolia University of Applied Sciences – Helsinki)
+Moderated by Jere Laukkanen (PJP WG Chairman, Metropolia University of Applied Sciences – Helsinki (Finland))

 Daniel Broncano began his training as a clarinettit in Orcera (Jaén), later continuing at the Royal Conservatory of Music in Madrid and the Royal College of Music in London.
 His career as an instrumentalist has connected him with ensembles, orchestras, conductors, and venues on both national and international stages.